 Grand Mesa Scenic & Historic Byway

-The Grand Mesa byway traverses the largest flat-top mountain in the world along 63 miles of picturesque canyons, forests and several of the mesa's more than 300 stream-fed lakes.
+The Grand Mesa byway is EV-friendly and traverses the largest flat-top mountain in the world along 63 miles of picturesque canyons, forests and several of the mesa's more than 300 stream-fed lakes.

 Wine time: After traveling southeast on this route from I-70, stop in Cedaredge, where the Neal Family purchased a 50-acre farm in 1989 to establish Stoney Mesa Winery.